European building facade in morning light

 A property purchase can raise questions about ownership, rental income, local taxes, wealth reporting, inheritance and when the family becomes resident.
 A bank account opened for a deposit can also create US reporting duties.

 The safest sequence is not romantic, but it works: tax review, residence route, bank readiness, FX plan, then property.
 That does not slow the dream down.
 It stops the dream from creating avoidable tax friction.
+The pre-move decision audit maps that sequence against your own facts in a few minutes.

 The team